stupied4ever/twitter-experiment/README.md

 The corpus generator uses [Twitter][twitter] stream.
 This script is composed of two parts.

- - Use [Twitter Streaming API][twitter-streaming-api] to download tweets.
+ - Use Twitter Streaming API to download tweets.
  ```
  foreman run forest
  ```

- That will consume [Twitter][twitter] and save on a [MongoDB][mongodb] database.
+ That will consume [Twitter Sample Stream][twitter-streaming-api] and save on a [MongoDB][mongodb] database.
 It will never finish, you need to decide how big you wnat your corpus, and when decided is enough, simple stop it.
  Trainable tweets will be flagged.

  To detect __trainable_tweets__ I simple look to emoticons.
 If tweet has a happy or a sad emoticon, it's trainable tweet.
 This idea was not mine, I found